-Prior to 2008, dace biomass and density estimates exceed those of roach, since 2008, roach estimates exceed those of dace.
+Roach and dace seem to have swapped dominant position: prior to 2008, dace biomass and density estimates exceed those of roach while since 2008, roach estimates exceed those of dace.
 Dace show a preference for fast flows and shallow water whereas roach show a preference for deeper water and slower flows.
-The changes observed in 2008 (see figures 11 & 12) could indicate changes in hydro-geomorphology at this site.
+The changes observed in 2008 could indicate changes in hydro-geomorphology at this site.

 After 2008, roach density estimates are frequently the highest recorded of the 6 key species (see figure 11).
 For the last 12 years the number of roach under 99 mm FL as a percentage of the total caught never falls below 29%.
 In 2008, 44 roach are recorded, all are under 99 mm FL.
-The previous findings suggest the creation of suitable roach spawning habitat, possibly to the detriment of suitable dace spawning habitat occurred in 2008 and since.
+This suggest the creation of suitable roach spawning habitat, possibly to the detriment of suitable dace spawning habitat occurred in 2008 and since.
 The 2019 survey results indicate 45% of the roach caught to be under 99 mm FL indicating successful spawning and recruitment in the preceding years.

 Roach biomass is low in comparison to other key species (see figure 12) and the peak biomass and density estimates occur in the same years (see figures 11 & 12).
-This suggests most roach present at this site do stay here for long, even though scale analysis shows roach over 10 years of age exist at this site.
+This suggests most roach present at this site do not stay here for long, even though scale analysis shows roach over 10 years of age exist at this site.
+Competition with crayfish for food or lack of submerged plants due to crayfish grazing could be some or all of the reason.

-It is no surprise that perch are absent from the 2019 results (see table 1).
+It is no surprise that perch are absent from the 2019 results (see table 5).
 As an agile, ambush, predator perch require suitable structure and habitat to use their camouflage coloration to best effect (see Swanton Morley comments interpretation section).
 There appeared to be a lack of suitable structure and weed growth in 2019.

-Perch do however feature in 13 of the 17 surveys (see figure 11) suggesting that on those surveys, suitable structure and weed growth were present.
+Perch do however feature in 13 of the 17 surveys (see figure 11) suggesting that on those surveys, some suitable structure and weed growth were present.